rafaelmarques7/OiiChat-private-chat-app/README.md

 ## CICD

 I setup the CICD using github actions, but I can not get the `.env` files to work correctly during the build steps.

+## Bugs

+* In mobile, page is slightly too large (on the phone)
+* mobile, anacvar is sllightly cut off
+* typing password scrolls down